unight0/chat/README.md

 Start the server on the server host like so:
 `./server <port> <logfile>`.
 Then connect to the server using `./client XXX.XXX.XXX.XXX:PORT`.
+Alternatively, start the `./gui-client`, enter your preshared key, and then click `connect`.
+After the connection has been established, you can chat.